Technical-Debt-Large-Scale/tdmls/README.md

 # tdmls
-Technical Debt Management Large Scale Dataset
+Appendix about Technical Debt Management in Large-Scale Distributed Projects: An Industrial Case Study

-Complete data analysis available on https://github.com/Technical-Debt-Large-Scale/tdmls/blob/master/Analysis%20of%20Factors%20That%20Can%20Impact%20Technical%20Debt.ipynb
+Questions were done to practioners

+TD Metrics DataSet

+Process about hierarquical regression analysis
-Initial data analysis available on https://colab.research.google.com/drive/1fYD8SwzXCEbSN5PAjyX6NMz7Hi8Bbmuw

-Go to Analysis of Factors that can impact Technical Debt.ipynb
+Complete data analysis available on https://github.com/Technical-Debt-Large-Scale/tdmls/blob/master/Analysis%20of%20Factors%20That%20Can%20Impact%20Technical%20Debt.ipynb or go to file Analysis of Factors that can impact Technical Debt.ipynb